OasisUniverse/ui-library/README.md

 ## Usage
 Install node module from nexus repository with `npm i oasis-ui`

-After installation you can import components `import { GlueImagesArea } from '@oasisuniverse/ui-library'`
+After installation, you can import components `import { GlueImagesArea } from '@oasisuniverse/ui-library'`